kapouer/window-page/README.md

 This node is called the `root node`, and is accessible through `Page.root`.

+The root node can be different after route chain imports a document.

 If one needs to export a part of the document, that part should carry that attribute, to ensure Page will be able to resume loading at the correct stage.